-Complaints in categories 1 and 2 above will be investigated by Mrs Emma Harrison (chair of governors) or a suitably skilled governor.
+Complaints in categories 1 and 2 above will be investigated by the chair of governors or a suitably skilled governor.
 For complaints received in category 3, the clerk will seek advice from the local authority (or the Diocese of Chichester) as to how the complaint should be dealt with and the complainant will be advised accordingly.
 The local authority or the Diocese may recommend an independent governor to investigate the complaint.
-An independent governor is a suitably skilled governor from outside the governing board, with no prior exposure to the complaint that is currently under investigation.
+An independent governor is a suitably skilled governor from outside the Governing Board, with no prior exposure to the complaint that is currently under investigation.